dcs619/dcs619.github.io/content/posts/2018-07-24--remote-setup/index.md

 ## What would your perfect office look like?
 Where are you the most productive?
 Where are you the most creative?

 I've been obsessed with productivity since college.
-I'd like to think it was a learned discpline, that I _had to_ be productive to balance a full school term and part-time job.
+I'd like to think it was a learned discipline, that I _had to_ be productive to balance a full school term and part-time job.
 I _had to_ be productive at my first job, then at my second job, to prove I could apply what I learned.
 I _had to_ make other teams productive at my third job to justify my position.

 # The lie.